AhmadEsmail/Image-Stitching-using-a-homography/README.md

 # Image-Stitching-using-a-homography
-Stitch the images of the two cameras by a Homography, where the cameras are synchronized in time
+There is a car, and it is equipped with two digital cameras.
+The cameras are synchronized in time.
+We have sample images for both cameras.  stitching the images of the two cameras by a homography where:

+ (i) Taking two images that were taken at the same time.
+The homography should be estimated only for one image pair.

+ (ii) Doing feature matching using ASIFT